7 min read · Hardie

 Key takeaways

-- Fastener spec violations are the most common Hardie warranty-voiding errors
+- Fastener spec violations are the most common Hardie warranty-voiding install errors

-- Pneumatic over-drive is the most common pattern
+- Pneumatic over-drive that crushes the board is the single most common failure pattern

 FAQ